singingwolfboy/netlify-home/_posts/2015-12-02-a-step-by-step-hexo-netlify-cms.md

     branch: master
 GitHub-username/repository-name
 ```
-Simply exchange to your GitHub username and the name of your repository or in the case of our step by step, we changed the repo line to `repo: AlcoholiO/hexo-netlify-cms-demo`.
+Simply exchange to your GitHub username and the name of your repository or in the case of our step by step, we changed the repo line to `repo: JimmiLee/hexo-netlify-cms-demo`.

-#### 2. Add & Commit Files.
+#### 2. Add & Commit Files
 Optional: To check that our local environment is set up correctly and will push the files to the correct repository we can use this command:
 ```
 git remote -v